 The history of modern stuffed toys begins just over two centuries ago, but historical records indicate that ancient Egyptians invented stuffed animals.
 They did not use them as toys but as part of special ceremonies in which they worshipped animals.
 The stuffed animals then fell into oblivion at least until the early 19th century.
 The first versions of stuffed toys were introduced in the 1830s and were handmade stuffed animals.
 Those were not the soft stuffed toys that we have today.
 They were more like the stuffed sock puppets we used to make at home.
 It might surprise you, but the original idea for making the first stuffed animals actually came about because of the popularity of preparing real animals back then, whose production was too expensive.

 With this sewing pattern, has designed a vintage-style toy but using modern sewing methods.
-The Bunny Rabbit and Bear Stuffed Animal Doll patterns is a simple sewing pattern/tutorial for making a bunny rabbit and bear stuffed animal doll / soft toy.
+The Bunny Rabbit and Bear Stuffed Animal Doll pattern is a simple sewing pattern/tutorial for making a bunny rabbit and bear stuffed animal doll / soft toy.

 This vintage-style bunny or bear stuffed toy is the ideal gift for a baby or a toddler.
-The designer made so it can be carried around constantly and to look so nice nestled amongst a child’s pillows.
+The designer made it so it can be carried around constantly and to look so nice nestled amongst a child’s pillows.

 This sewing pattern is also great to use up that piece of fabric you’ve saved for something special, like an old baby blanket or a fluffy flannelette cover.
 You can make it in any color or fabric pattern that you want.